lukehollis/sync-physics/README.md

 We believe this is an important concept in the future of game engines and physics simulations as the environments become easier to create--and these environments are more an composition of well-designed independent concepts.

+Based on https://github.com/eagonmeng/sync-blank and the Essence of Software book: https://essenceofsoftware.com/

 Part of 10 Aug 25 Sundai Hack: https://www.sundai.club/

 ## Considerations